ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/advanced/distributed/README.md

 Hit enter to stop the application...
 ```

-You can send arbitrary requests to `http://localhost:8000/api/orders` using `curl -XPUT http://localhost:8000/api/orders -d '{orderData}'` for example and see that the worker engine has processed the record.
+You can send arbitrary requests to `http://localhost:8000/api/orders` using `curl -XPUT http://localhost:8000/api/orders -d '{orderData}'` for example and see that the worker job has processed the record.

 ### From Your IDE

 * Import the `easybatch-tutorials` project in your IDE
 * Resolve maven dependencies
 * Navigate to the `org.easybatch.tutorials.advanced.jms` package
-* Run the `org.easybatch.tutorials.advanced.jms.Launcher` class without any argument to launch the engine.
+* Run the `org.easybatch.tutorials.advanced.jms.Launcher` class without any argument to launch the job.
 * Navigate to the `org.easybatch.tutorials.advanced.distributed` package
 * Run the `org.easybatch.tutorials.advanced.distributed.Launcher` class without any argument to launch the rest endpoint listener.